it's not how we travel, it's how we behave

 Even in London, which is enjoying a cycling revival, surveys show that many more adults and children would like to saddle up, but are deterred by fear of traffic.

-Policy makers assume that keeping cyclists and motor traffic apart is the best way to ease their fears.
+Policy makers tell us that keeping cyclists apart from motor traffic is the best way to ease their fears.
 Or could it be that paint and concrete is more politically seductive than reforming national traffic law?

-Granted, Dutch style infrastructure delights those who assume that behaviour change is impossible But green or blue, all bike lanes end somewhere, and a raised kerb in Bow will not help you in Kew.
+Granted, Dutch style infrastructure delights those who assume that behaviour change is impossible But green or blue, all bike lanes end somewhere, and a raised kerb in Bow will not help you in Bolton.

 We believe that bringing people together would cost less and achieve more than keeping them apart.